Table of Contents

 What Was the Amenta?

 When it originated, the Amenta was a symbol of the horizon and the place where the sun sets.
 This use associated the Amenta with the powers of the sun.
-Later, the Amenta evolved and as a representation of the land of the dead, the underworld, and the western sandbank of the Nile, which was where the Egyptians buried their dead.
+Later, the Amenta evolved and became known as a representation of the land of the dead, the underworld, and the western sandbank of the Nile, which was where the Egyptians buried their dead.
 In this way, the Amenta became a symbol of Duat, the realm where the dead dwelt.

 Symbolism of the Amenta